TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2026-06-19-insecure-deserialization-and-confusion-attacks-in-cpp.md

 ---
 title: "Sharing is Caring: Insecure Deserialization of Shared References in C++"
-excerpt: Exploring a hidden attack surface in serialization libraries.
+excerpt: Exploring a hidden attack surface in C++ serialization libraries.
 "Let's serialize pointers and complex structures!
 What could possibly go wrong?"
 tags:
   - cve
   - pwn